yasin-sorkar47/yasin-sorkar47/README.md

 <p align="left"> <a href="https://x.com/yasinsorkar47" target="blank"><img src="https://img.shields.io/twitter/follow/yasinsorkar47?logo=twitter&style=for-the-badge" alt="shovoalways" /></a> </p>

 ## 🚀 About Me
 I’m a Front End Web developer passionate about making error-free websites with 100% client satisfaction.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and I always work with an end goal in mind.
-Over the past years, I created a lots of websites for my clients.
+I created a lots of websites for my clients.
 I pride myself on doing quality work and maintaining excellent communication.
-I enjoy working with Tailwindcss, daisyUI, ReactJS, JavaScript as well as PHP.
+I enjoy working with Tailwindcss, daisyUI, ReactJS, JavaScript as well as Next.js.

 ## 👨‍💻 Skills & Experiance:
 ✅ JavaScript <br>